ArieGato/serilog-sinks-rabbitmq/README.md

 This is a "periodic batching sink."
 The sink will queue a certain number of log events before they're actually written to RabbitMQ.
 There is also a timeout period so that the batch is always written even if it has not been filled.
 By default, the batch size is 50 rows and the timeout is 2 seconds.
-You can change these through by setting the `batchPostingLimit` and `period` arguments.
+You can change these through by setting the `batchPostingLimit` and `bufferingTimeLimit` arguments.

 Refer to the [Formatter](https://github.com/serilog/serilog/wiki/Formatting-Output#formatting-json) for details about the _formatter_ arguments.